garrialmighty/CodingAssignment/README.md

 #### Overview

 The entry point for code is in `src/app`.
 This is where all the screens and providers are contained into one application component.
 Speaking of providers, the app uses `redux` for it's app-wide state management.
 Moreover, `redux` is integrated into the codebase using `@reduxjs/toolkit` as [suggested](https://redux.js.org/introduction/why-rtk-is-redux-today) by `redux` themselves.
 This significantly simplifies implementation and lessens the boilerplate code needed from simply integrating `redux`.
-The entire app is be divided into three screens: `Landing`, `Question`, and `Leaderboard`.
+The entire app is divided into three screens: [`Landing`](src/screens/landing/index.tsx), [`Question`](src/screens/question/index.tsx), and [`Leaderboard`](src/screens/leaderboard/index.tsx).

 #### Landing